When a language model writes, what is it actually doing?

 Show token chunks, then run one prompt at low and high temperature.
 Watch probability bars and greedy vs. sampled output.

 Inspect the matched rule, pattern, and template.
-Compare visible rule-matching with pre-generated LLM examples.
+Compare visible rule-matching with frozen LLM-style text, while naming its incomplete provenance.

 Investigation